 False positives

 False positives aren’t much of a concern as this doesn’t present any issues to your website.
-False positives are moreso an issue with Google’s reporting, so this generally isn’t really something to be concerned about.
+False positives are moreso an issue with Google’s reporting, so this generally isn’t something to be concerned about.

 When is ‘Crawled – currently not indexed’ a problem?